 Before you get much further, you should decide what type of business you want to form.
 Depending on what level of liability protection you need, and how you want to pay taxes, there are multiple viable legal structures to note.

-These are the most straightforward options:
+These are the most straightforward options for forming a Colorado business:

 - Corporations.
 Corporations are the most complex legal structure you can choose, but they offer many unique advantages.
 For starters, they have the most liability protection of any business type; they’re treated as separate legal entities, and can therefore shield their owners from most types of liability.
 They also grant you the possibility of raising money via public shares.
 Federally, all corporations must pay taxes on any income earned, and you may be responsible for paying taxes at an individual level when you receive income or dividends.
 In Colorado, corporations must pay a flat 4.63 percent tax rate on all taxable income as well.